 Taking the time to grieve is key to making sure that you don’t carry these wounds into your future relationships, whether it’s with a new friend or partner.

 Usually this is something to do while you lay low, having absolutely no contact with the person who hurt you.

 14. Reflect On The Relationship: The Good, The Bad and The Ugly

 You can reflect on the good times you had with your partner, as well as the bad.
-Also try to look back at the signs you may have missed from your gut instinct in the first place.
+Also try to look back at the red flags you may have missed from your gut instinct in the first place.

 It may be a scary thought to look back on this period, and you might rather rather pretend it didn’t happen.

 But hindsight is 20-20, as people often say.

 You’ll see their behavior clearly now, and notice where they fooled you.
 Going into new relationships, you’ll have more clarity about what to look out for, to make sure it doesn’t happen to you again.

 People repeat the mistakes they don’t reflect on, especially in relationships.

 As you reflect, it’s important that you look at it from a position of self-compassion, rather than an attitude of “How could I be so stupid to let this happen?”